Gapped topological spin-orbital liquid on the honeycomb lattice

 For the ground state, we simulate this model up to $m=12800$ for $L_y=4,\,8,\,10,\,12$, and $m=3200$ for $L_y=6$.
 The $L_y=6$ simulation suffers from its gapless nature, and the calculation cost is most expensive.
 The truncation error is close to machine precision for $L_y=4$, and is less than $10^{-5}$ for $L_y=12$.
 From now on, if not specified all the physical quantities are values after the extrapolation $m \to \infty$.
 The extrapolation is done for energies (resp. entanglement entropies) by an empirical linear (resp. quadratic) fit with respect to the truncation error with an error bar being 1/5 of the difference between the extrapolated value and the value with $m=12800$ ($m=3200$ for $L_y=6$).

-The most intriguing feature in the phase diagram (schematically shown in Fig.~\ref{ov}(b)) about $L_y$ is the existence of a critical point at $L_y=6$.
+The most intriguing feature in the phase diagram (schematically shown in Fig.~\ref{ov}(a)) about $L_y$ is the existence of a critical point at $L_y=6$.
 A careful analysis reveals that $L_y=4$ is a rung singlet phase, and $L_y \geq 8$ is a gapped spin liquid phase, while $L_y=6$ is gapless.
 This behavior can be understood as a phase transition between the rung singlet phase and the gapped spin liquid phase, and its criticality is found to be an $\mathrm{SU}(4)$ level-1 Wess-Zumino-Witten criticality.
 Interestingly, this gapless behavior observed on narrow cylinders is consistent with the Dirac spin-orbital liquid that has been argued to be unstable in two dimensions~\cite{Calvera2021}.